JasmineCMS/seo/README.md

     }
 ```

-In before you return your page call
+Before you return your view call
 `JasmineSeo::build($seoableModel);`

 In your blade in the head section call